Overworked, underpaid and burglarized — this is reality felt by graduate student workers at the University of Wisconsin-Madison.

 Simply stated, graduate workers have to pay 10.7% of that back to the university by way of segregated fees.

-“The pandemic has exacerbated both TA overwork and the financial precarity of students across the university and workers across the university,” TAA Co-President Miranda Alksnis said.
+“The pandemic has exacerbated both TA overwork and the financial precarity of students across the university and workers across the university,” Teaching Assistants' Association Co-President Miranda Alksnis said.
 “What you have there is a really toxic combination, and graduate workers are reaching a breaking point.
 It's just a question of whether or not the university can be made to listen in time to protect people from further harm.”

 Graduate workers have until April 2 to pay their segregated fees, but the Teaching Assistants’ Association — the Graduate Worker Union of UW-Madison — hopes to have those fees remitted.
 The TAA is flexible in terms of how the UW-Madison administration replaces the funds and ultimately just want their needs met, Alksnis said.